top of page

 Introduction

 Hey there! 👋 I’m Valeria — a preschool teacher, and if there’s one thing I’ve learned from working with kids every single day — it’s that play is powerful.
 It’s not “just fun,” it’s how kids truly learn.
-That’s why I wanted to share this post with you — a little peek into how play-based learning works, why it matters so much, and how you can bring it into your home (no fancy tools needed!).
+That’s why I wanted to share this post with you — a little peek into how game-based learning works, why it matters so much, and how you can bring it into your home (no fancy tools needed!).

 If your child is between 2 and 9 years old — this is the golden window for learning through play.
 I’ll share my real-life insights, simple tips, and even a few favorite games and activities to try right now 💛